Pacific language in schooling

 Note: Primary school data for ‘Pacific Language Level 5: As a separate subject’ is populated through a supplementary survey.

-Note: In 2020 there was an increased response rate of the supplementary survey which has resulted in an increased number of students at this level.
-In 2019, 59% of Primary schools completed the survey.
-In 2020 93% of Primary schools completed the survey.
+Note: In 2020 there was an increased response rate of the supplementary survey which resulted in an increased number of students at this level.

 School Data Dimension Notes